octopus-db/documentation/docs/source/data_tables.rst

 * SAMPLEID -- Arbitrary identifier.
 Is original Neotoma *sampleid*

 * ANLYSUNTID -- Arbitrary identifier.
 Is original Neotoma *analysisunitid*.
-Is fkey to :ref:`cabah_AnalysisUnit_Fields`
+Is fkey to :ref:`cabah_AnalysisUnit`

 * NEODSETID -- Arbitrary identifier.
 Is "NEODSETID", i.e., the original Neotoma *datasetid*.
-Is fkey to :ref:`global_DataSetMaster_Fields`
+Is fkey to :ref:`global_DataSetMaster`

 * SMPNAME -- Is sample name, if avaiable